netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 -  `rewrite-policy` - To define rewrite policy configuration.
 -  `responder-policy` - To define responder policy configuration.
 -  `logpackets` - To enable audit logs.
--  `dataset` - To use dataset for extensive policy configuration.
+-  `dataset` - To use a data set for extensive policy configuration.
--  `patset` - To use patset for extensive policy configuration.
+-  `patset` - To use a pat set for extensive policy configuration.
 -  `stringmaps` - To use string maps for extensive policy configuration.

 In these sections, you need to use the [CRD attributes](#crd-attributes) provided for respective policy configuration (rewrite or responder) to define the policy.